Rangers vs. Red Sox Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Jon Gray (6-4) for his 16th start of the season.
+- Nathan Eovaldi (10-3) will take to the mound for the Rangers and make his 18th start of the season.

-- In 15 starts this season, he's earned a quality start in seven of them.
+- He has earned a quality start 10 times in 17 starts this season.

-- Gray has two starts in a row of five innings or more.
+- Eovaldi has pitched five or more innings in 17 straight games and will look to extend that streak.

-- He has two appearances with no earned runs allowed in 15 chances this season.
+- He has six appearances this season with zero earned runs allowed out of his 17 chances this season.

 |Opponent